-You must file Form 8889 with your Form 1040 or Form 1040NR if you (or your spouse, if married filing a joint return) had any activity in your HSA during the year.
+You must file Form 8889 with your Form 1040, 1040-SR, or 1040-NR if you (or your spouse, if married filing jointly) had any activity in your HSA during the year.
 You must file the form even if only your employer or your spouse's employer made contributions to the HSA.